The Core Message of Meghan and Harry’s Oprah Interview: Racism Drove Us From the Royal Family

 Racism has long been one of the overarching issues that has shaped Markle’s time as a royal, even before she was an official member of the family.
 When the couple began dating in 2016, Prince Harry released a public statement via Kensington Palace in defense of Markle’s privacy and safety, where he called out racist and sexist press and social media—an action he repeated after their marriage and the birth of Archie.

-Markle and Harry’s willingness to engage with the issue of race not only made the Oprah interview a must-watch broadcast, but sent a clear message of their break with the mores of the monarchy, which is typically reticent when it comes to addressing race.
+Markle and Harry’s willingness to engage with the issue of race not only made the Oprah interview a must-watch broadcast, but also sent a clear message of their break with the mores of the monarchy, which is typically reticent when it comes to addressing race.

-When Oprah pressed on which member of the Royal family asked about Archie’s skin color, both Markle and Harry declined to give specifics.
+When Oprah pressed on which member of the royal family asked about Archie’s skin color, both Markle and Harry declined to give specifics.
 “That conversation, I am never going to share,” Harry said when pressed by Winfrey.
 “At the time, it was awkward, I was a bit shocked.”

 Meghan: No protection from tabloid attacks